Find Research, Campaigns, and Issue Briefs

 Dr. Brownell holds a Ph.D. in Sociology and an M.A. in Demography, both from UC Berkeley.
 Prior to joining CPI, Dr. Brownell was an Associate Social Scientist at the RAND Corporation, where he also maintains an adjunct affiliation while continuing his role as Principal Investigator on projects relating to the occupational health of immigrant farmworkers and to estimating immigration flows.
 Dr. Brownell has also been a visiting research fellow at the Center for U.S.-Mexican Studies and a guest scholar at the Center for Comparative Immigration Studies, both at UC San Diego.
 His past research has focused primarily on immigrants and immigration, with a particular focus on migration between Mexico and the United States.
 Past projects have addressed the factors related to Mexican immigrants’ wages in the United States and the role of U.S. policy in structuring immigrants’ labor market outcomes and decisions regarding migration and settlement.
 His research has also addressed health topics such as youth smoking and the measurement of childhood obesity.

 Jessica graduated from the University of California, San Diego with a BA in Ethnic Studies and a Masters in Latin American Studies with an emphasis in Communications.
 Most recently she worked at the County of San Diego Registrar of Voters in Latino Outreach.
 She has co-produced and edited various short documentaries.
 She formed part of an audiovisual oral history project interviewing militants and survivors of the Spanish Civil War and Francoist Dictatorship over three summers in Spain.
 These oral histories are available for public streaming at the UCSD Special Collections Library.
 She is currently working on another oral history project; gathering the stories of San Diego based Chicana activists.
-Her latest project “Everything Comes from the Streets,” a documentary tracing the origins and history of lowriding in San Diego and Tijuana, has screened at the San Francisco Latino Film Festival, San Diego Barrio Film Festival and has been accepted to the San Antonio CineFestival, and the Ethnografilm Festival in Paris.
+She associate produced the documentary “Everything Comes from the Streets,” which has screened at the San Francisco Latino Film Festival, San Diego Barrio Film Festival, the San Antonio CineFestival, and the Ethnografilm Festival in Paris.

 A journalism graduate of Indiana University, Susan Duerksen was a reporter for the San Diego Union-Tribune for 17 years, covering healthcare and medical news during most of that time.
 Before joining CPI in 2006, she received a Master in Public Health degree from San Diego State University.
 She worked as a public health researcher at SDSU for four years, with a focus on policy and community changes to prevent childhood obesity.
 Susan also served as volunteer co-director of the San Diego chapter of Health Care for All, a group supporting state legislation for single-payer health care.